 bored with their training (which reduces performance

-in and of itself), but it maintains continuous
+in and of itself), but it leads to continuous

-If you plan in advance, keep records of workout
+If you do some basic planning in advance, keep records

-program design gets easier and easier as time
+system, then workout planning gets easier and easier